The plan for corporate domination of Americans

 Attack the filthy masses

-This part of the memo shows the disregard Powell had for the priorities of Americans who were coming to their own conclusions about where America should go.
-Powell felt the public should be manipulated and the predator elite should do their thinking for them.
+This part of the memo shows Powell’s disregard for the priorities of Americans who were coming to their own conclusions about where America should go.
+Powell felt that the public should be manipulated and the corporate class should do their thinking for them.
 Americans were tools.

 What Can Be Done About the Public?